VetFamily: Andy Reid

 Reid’s uncle also served in World War II and his ship was hit by a torpedo.

-He also lives through his father’s legacy by still driving a 90+ year old Model A Ford that his father bought for $25 and drove for five decades.
-Thanks to Reid’s restoration work, the car continues on the road today.
+He also lives through his father’s legacy by still driving a 90+ year old Model A Ford that his father bought for $25 and drove for five decades, and Reid has worked to restore.

 After attending BYU, Reid began his coaching career the year his dad passed, as an offensive assistant for the Green Bay Packers.
 He won a title with them in Super Bowl XXXI.
 In 1999, he then became the head coach of the Philadelphia Eagles, where he stayed for 13 years, winning the NFL Coach of the Year Award in 2002.
-In 2013, he moved to the Chiefs and last year led them to their first Super Bowl championship in 50 years in his victory over the San Francisco 49ers.
+In 2013, he moved to the Chiefs and led them to their first Super Bowl championship in 50 years in his victory over the San Francisco 49ers in February 2020.

 Blog Tags: